iagox86/dnscat2/doc/protocol.md

 # dnscat protocol

-So above, I defined the DNS Transport Protocol, which is how to send data through DNS, Below is the actual dnscat protocol, which is what clients and servers must talk.
+Above, I defined the DNS Transport Protocol, which is how to send data through DNS, Below is the actual dnscat protocol, which is what clients and servers must talk.

 ## Connections